 So many times I have heard "I have brown spots in my lawn, it must be a fungus".
-No, it's not a fungus, it probably something else.
+No, it's not a fungus, it's probably something else.
 Why?
-Fungi are such pathetic weak pathogens, what little damage they do is cosmetic, sub-lethal and temporary.
+Fungi are such pathetic weak pathogens, what little damage they do is cosmetic, sub-lethal, and temporary.
 Fungi are not invisible ninjas, moving silently in the shadows killing your lawn.
-Fungi are as delicate as a snowflake, so fragile, they can be stopped by a puff of air or a ray of sunlight.
+Fungi are as delicate as a snowflake, so fragile, that they can be stopped by a puff of air or a ray of sunlight.

 If Fungi are Harmless, Why All the Fungicides?

 Golf courses and marketing drive the promotion of fungicides.
 A fungus on a golf green will cause an uneven putting surface and an ugly blotch on the green.
 Fungicides keep the green smooth and appealing.
 That same fungus on a St Augustine lawn mowed at 4" is barely even noticed, much less a reason for concern.
 But fungicide makers have learned that the homeowner is willing to buy fungicides to rid their lawn of the boogeyman - fungus.

 Fungi and Your Lawn